Julia Kollewe

 HSBC to open London ‘wealth centre’

-HSBC is to launch its first UK “wealth centre” in London’s upmarket Mayfair district, offering more personalised banking services and exclusive events such as wine tastings as part of a drive to win more rich customers.
+HSBC is to launch its first UK “wealth centre” in London’s Mayfair district, offering more personalised banking services and exclusive events such as wine tastings as part of a drive to win more rich customers.

-The 8,000 sq ft wealth centre, which is due to open by summer 2025, will give premier clients access to a front-of-house concierge team, catering services and a barista coffee bar, alongside 12 high-spec meeting rooms with panoramic views of London to meet HSBC team of dedicated relationship bankers.
+The 8,000 sq ft wealth centre, which is due to open by summer 2025, will give premier clients access to a concierge team, catering services and a barista coffee bar, alongside 12 high-spec meeting rooms with panoramic views of London to meet HSBC team of dedicated relationship bankers.

 Santander puts aside £295m for car loan mis-selling

-Santander UK has put aside £295m to cover potential payouts to car loan customers, as the bank issued its first estimate of the financial fallout from the growing car loan mis-selling scandal.
+Santander UK has put aside £295m to cover potential payouts to car loan customers as the bank issued its first estimate of the financial fallout from the growing car loan mis-selling scandal.

 The figures were released alongside the bank’s third-quarter results, which were delayed last month after a court of appeal ruling in October said it was unlawful for two lenders to have paid a “secret” commission to car dealers without borrowers’ knowledge.